Gammelstadsviken, Norbotten: Amphibians

 The bay is a breeding ground for moor frogs, common frogs and common toads.

 Sub-catchment area

 Gammelstadsviken is part of the sub-basin (729733–178775) that SMHI calls the outlet of Gammelstadsviken.
-The average height is 12 meters above sea level and the area is 19.4 square kilometers.
+The average height is 12 metres above sea level and the area is 19.4 square kilometres.
 There are no catchment areas upstream; the catchment area is the highest point.
-Sellingsundet, which drains the catchment area, has tributary order 2, which means that the water flows through a total of 2 watercourses before reaching the sea after 11 kilometers.
+Sellingsundet, which drains the catchment area, has tributary order 2, which means that the water flows through a total of 2 watercourses before reaching the sea after 11 kilometres.
 The catchment area consists mostly of forest (67%).
-The catchment area has 2.14 square kilometers of water surface, giving it a lake percentage of 11 percent.
-The settlements in the area cover an area of 1.44 square kilometers or 7 percent of the catchment area.
+The catchment area has 2.14 square kilometres of water surface, giving it a lake percentage of 11 percent.
+The settlements in the area cover an area of 1.44 square kilometres or 7 percent of the catchment area.